 Before you start to make this recipe, measure and prepare your ingredients so the cooking process will go smoothly and easily.

-Salt– balances the sweetness and brings out the flavors of the dough.
+Salt: Balances the sweetness and brings out the cocoa notes.

-Chocolate chips– use semisweet or milk chocolate chips for melty chocolate pockets in every bite.
+Chocolate Chips: Semi-sweet chocolate chips provide melty pockets of chocolate in every bite.

 Instructions

-In a large mixing bowl, add the room-temperature butter, granulated sugar, brown sugar, kosher salt, and vanilla extract.
+In a large mixing bowl, combine softened butter, granulated sugar, brown sugar, salt, and vanilla.
+Beat with an electric mixer for 2–3 minutes until the mixture is light and fluffy.

-Add the eggs and egg yolk, and mix again until smooth and fully combined.
+Add the egg and egg yolk, mixing until the batter is smooth and fully combined.

-Add the flour and baking soda, and mix on low speed until the dough is almost combined.
+Add the flour and baking soda.
+Mix on low speed just until the dough starts to come together; do not overmix.

-Fold in the chocolate chips and chopped Oreo chunks with a spatula until everything is evenly distributed.
+Use a spatula to gently fold in the chocolate chips and Oreo chunks until evenly distributed.

-Place the dough balls on the prepared baking sheet and bake for 11–12 minutes, or until the edges are lightly golden and the centers look slightly underbaked.
+Arrange on the baking sheet and bake for 11–12 minutes.
+The edges should be golden, but the centers should still look slightly underbaked.

-Immediately top the warm cookies with extra chocolate chips and Oreo pieces.
-Let the cookies cool on the tray for 5 minutes, then transfer them to a wire rack to cool completely.
+Immediately press extra chocolate chips and Oreo pieces into the warm cookies.
+Let them rest on the tray for 5 minutes before moving them to a wire rack to cool completely.

 Expert Tips